Trademark Application in Turkey

 A registered Turkish trademark gives you:

-• The right to prevent third parties from using identical or confusingly similar signs (Articles 7 and 29 of IP Law No. 6769)
+- The right to prevent third parties from using identical or confusingly similar signs (Articles 7 and 29 of IP Law No. 6769)

-• The right to file civil infringement actions for injunctions, damages, and destruction of infringing goods
+- The right to file civil infringement actions for injunctions, damages, and destruction of infringing goods

-• Customs enforcement — record your mark with the Turkish Customs Authority to detain counterfeit imports and exports at the border
+- Customs enforcement: record your mark with the Turkish Customs Authority to detain counterfeit imports and exports at the border

-• Licensing and franchising rights — record license agreements with TÜRKPATENT for enforceability against third parties
+- Licensing and franchising rights: record license agreements with TÜRKPATENT for enforceability against third parties

-• Basis for Madrid Protocol filings abroad using Turkey as the home country
+- A basis for Madrid Protocol filings abroad using Turkey as the home country

-• Defensive value — a registered mark blocks bad-faith registrations and copycat filings
+- Defensive value: a registered mark blocks bad-faith registrations and copycat filings

 Common Mistakes Foreign Applicants Make in Turkey

 1. Choosing the wrong Nice classes.
 Filing in too few classes leaves gaps.
 Filing in too many wastes fees and exposes the registration to non-use cancellation after five years.
-We rebuild specifications case-by-case.
+We rebuild specifications case by case.

-4. Filing late — after entering the market.
+4. Filing late, after entering the market.
 Once you start importing, marketing, or distributing in Turkey, third parties (including former distributors) can race you to the register.
 File before the first commercial activity.

 6. Forgetting renewals.
 The 10-year renewal must be filed within the 6 months before expiry, with a 6-month grace period at higher fees.
 Missing the deadline forfeits the registration.